 The main NAEP assessment is based on a framework, such as this one, that may be updated periodically.
-In comparison with The 2005 Mathematics Framework, the 2009-2015 framework introduces a new subtopic of mathematical reasoning at grades 4, 8, and 12, and new clarifications and examples that describe the levels of mathematical complexity.
+In comparison with the framework for the 2005 and earlier assessments, the 2009-2017 NAEP Mathematics Framework introduces a new subtopic of mathematical reasoning at grades 4, 8, and 12, and new clarifications and examples that describe the levels of mathematical complexity.

-At grades 4 and 8, the framework and content objectives for measuring mathematics knowledge and skills have been modified somewhat since the early 1990s, allowing trend lines to continue from that time through 2015.
+At grades 4 and 8, the framework and content objectives for measuring mathematics knowledge and skills have been modified somewhat since the early 1990s, allowing trend lines to continue from that time through 2017.
 New content objectives were introduced at grade 12 in the 2009 Mathematics Framework, however, to identify the essential mathematics knowledge and skills required for college and workplace training.